AdvSwEng/news/README.md

 # Class Apr 22:
+   - The class will be online  https://tennessee.zoom.us/j/2766448345
    - Chad will unveal mysteries of  hidden Markov Model
    - Alex will explain GPUs

 # Class Apr 8:
+   - The class will be online  https://tennessee.zoom.us/j/2766448345
-   - Anna may present
+   - Anna will present

 # Class Apr 1:
+   - The class will be online  https://tennessee.zoom.us/j/2766448345
    - Dave will talk about memory safety
    - Shan will present

 # Class Mar 25:
-   - the class may be online  https://tennessee.zoom.us/j/2766448345
+   - The class will be online  https://tennessee.zoom.us/j/2766448345
    - Nick potentially presents
-   - Anna may present

 # Class 6: Feb 26 (no class Feb 19)
   - Christoph and Allan will present